 4th Arrondissement - Notre Dame, Pompidou Center, Île Saint-Louis, Place des Vosges, Hôtel de Ville

-4th Arrondissement Paris landmark: Notre Dame Cathedral, across from 17th and 18th century mansions on Île Saint-Louis
+Famous 4th Arrondissement Paris landmark: Notre Dame Cathedral, across from 17th and 18th century mansions on the Right Bank and Île Saint-Louis

-Famous 4th Arrondissement Paris landmark: Notre Dame Cathedral, across from 17th and 18th century mansions on Île Saint-Louis
+Famous 4th Arrondissement Paris landmark: Notre Dame Cathedral, across from 17th and 18th century mansions on the Right Bank and Île Saint-Louis

 Why visit: The 4th Arrondissement is "must see" area for first time and return visitors.
 So many famous historic sites and top attractions are located here - plus the medieval Marais neighborhood offers some of the best shopping in Paris.